emfcamp/badge-2024-documentation/docs/hexpansions/writing-hexpansion-apps.md

 === "App loaded from EEPROM"

-    If your app is loaded from EEPROM on a hexpansion, the relevant `HexpansionConfig` object that is automatically passed to your app.
+    If your app is loaded from EEPROM on a hexpansion, the relevant `HexpansionConfig` object is automatically passed to your app.

     Note that your app must emit a `RequestForegroundPushEvent` in order to display automatically when the hexpansion is inserted.